PonDad/Homework-Time/README.md

 Make an account on [IFTTT](https://ifttt.com/discover) and make it available as a trigger for [webhook](https://ifttt.com/maker_webhooks).

 #### 5.webhook
-We send the start and end dates of homework from RaspberryPi's server to the endpoint of webhook.
-With webhook as the trigger, we send the start and end time of received homework to line and Google spreadsheet.
+I send the start and end dates of homework from RaspberryPi's server to the endpoint of webhook.
+With webhook as the trigger, we send the start and end time of received homework to LINE and Google spreadsheet.